peter890176/courseAssignments/README.md

 # courseAssignments
-This folder contains some of my past assignments.
+This folder contains some of my assignments in the past.